 Red Vermouth with Sardines in Olive Oil

 Dardo sardines in olive oil are perfect for vermouth.
-Their intense flavor and firm texture easily stand up to the character of red vermouth.
+Their intense flavor and firm texture hold up well to the character of red vermouth.
 Serve them on crystal bread with grated tomato for a Catalan toast with preserves.

 Vermouth with Natural Cockles